Skip to main content

 The Minda Soldiers, a client advocacy group, play a vital role in co-design and in enhancing services in line with Minda’s strategic direction.

-“Recently, we’ve seen clients work alongside our HR team to design recruitment processes that ensure the people we support are involved in selecting support workers,” Dr Panter added.
+“Recently, we’ve seen clients work alongside our Human Resources (HR) team to design recruitment processes that ensure the people we support are involved in selecting support workers,” Dr Panter added.

 “This gives clients a voice in choosing staff who best understand and support their individual needs.”

-Partnering with like-minded organisations such as SACID, Minda is deepening its commitment to inclusion and to strengthening the voices of people with intellectual disability.
+By partnering with like-minded organisations such as SACID, Minda is deepening its commitment to inclusion and to empowering the voices of people with intellectual disability.

-These valued partnerships are key to building a future where people with intellectual disability are heard, respected and supported to live independently and thrive in connected communities.
+These valued partnerships are essential to creating a future where people with intellectual disability are heard, respected, and supported to live independently and thrive within connected communities.

-Together, Minda and SACID look forward to continuing their collaboration to drive positive change and deliver meaningful outcomes for the people they support.
+Together, Minda and SACID are committed to continuing their collaboration to drive positive change and deliver meaningful outcomes for the people they support.